1. Huawei Router Default Credentials Matrix

 Use the following matrix to identify the default credentials for your Huawei device family.
-Ensure you are attempting login on the corresponding gateway IP address:
+Ensure you are attempting login on the corresponding gateway IP address.
+Our full Huawei IP address guide covers how to determine which gateway your device is using.

 | Device Family / Models | Default Gateway | Default Username | Default Password | Access Level |